Stamp duty for first time buyers has been abolished for most purchasers.

 Stamp duty refunds are available for home movers replacing their main residence.
 The original home must be sold within 3 years.

-The additional dwelling supplement now applies to most purchases of additional residential dwellings.
+The Additional Dwelling Supplement (ADS) applies to most purchases of additional residential dwellings.

 The Scottish Government introduced ADS following the UK Government's decision to introduce an SDLT supplement on the purchase of additional residential properties.